awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 ##### PostgreSQL Version 9\.6\.16 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9616"></a>

 PostgreSQL version 9\.6\.16 contains several bug fixes for issues in release 9\.6\.15\.
 For more information on the fixes in PostgreSQL 9\.6\.16, see the [PostgreSQL documentation](https://www.postgresql.org/docs/9.6/release-9-6-16.html)\.
-Changes in this version include the following:

-1. Added to `shared_preload_libraries` support for `pg_prewarm` to start automatically\.

 ##### PostgreSQL Version 9\.6\.15 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9615"></a>